barbarafarah/barbarafarah/README.md

 # Data Scientist / Production Engineer

 👋  Hi, I'm a production engineer that had to use data science occasionally in a previous work experience and I feel in love with this area.
-For 6 months I haven been dedicating myself full-time to specialize, which my graduation in engineering helped me a lot providing me with a strong mathematical and statistical background.
-Feel free to have a look at what I have been working on!
+:necktie: I am currently working in Seazone as Data Analyst.
+Seazone is a startup considered one of the four largest companies of holidays rental branch in Brazil :)

 :chart_with_upwards_trend: Currently, I am builiding my portfolio by creating machine learning models such as linear regression, extra trees and random forest.